I have to sing a song to get back the lost past!!!

 1984 high school days

-I remembered well that Mr. Mori jumped into the summer camp of the astronomical club that summer.
+I remembered well that Miss.
+Mori jumped into the summer camp of the astronomical club that summer.
 In order to observe Perseus, we headed to a lake in Shinshu.
 Of course, Sakata also participated.
 It was a poor trip to go by the youth 18 ticket.